Participant Privacy Information

 Access to and Use of Data

-- Deriving information about your health by the analysis of the data collected at the health-screen, such as interpretation of the electrocardiogram (heart-trace);
+- Deriving information about your health by the analysis of the data collected at the health-screen, such as interpretation of the electrocardiogram (heart-trace).

-- Fulfil the posting of correspondence such as newsletters, health-screen feedback and invitations to join research projects approved by the Study’s Access Committee;
+- Fulfil the posting of correspondence such as newsletters, health-screen feedback, and invitations to join research projects approved by the Study’s Access Committee.

-- Linkage to your health records;
+- Linking to your NHS health records.

 - Making your data available in pseudonymised form (that is, where your personal identifiers have been removed) to researchers and institutions that have been approved by the Study’s Access Committee.